All Rounder

 More About Thermal Stability & Stabilizing Proteins

-I find it funny that our industry resorts to using expensive, external tools based on popularity, yet does the complete opposite of what those tools are meant to do.
+I find it funny that our industry resorts to using expensive, external tools often based on hype/popularity, yet does the complete opposite of what those tools are meant to do.
 Like brewing with a plastic brewer and ignoring ceramic or similar materials/heavier-weighted brewers but using a flash chilling device below their brew to trap more “aroma volatile compounds” (we’ll talk more about this in a second).

-If you’ve ever tried aggressively flash-chiling espresso (while keeping it undiluted) vs gently cooling that espresso over a period of a few minutes, you will notice a massive flavor quality difference.
+If you’ve ever tried aggressively flash-chilling espresso (while keeping it undiluted) vs gently cooling that espresso over a period of a few minutes, you will notice a massive flavor quality difference.
 With aggressive flash chilling (i.e. the slurry as a whole, not the stream over time like with these whiskey balls) the coffee tends to taste more bitter and rancid.

 I’ve heard that flash chilling is actually retaining flavor components instead of aromatics, which they are actually being lost.
 I’ve experienced this in Sey’s Brooklyn cafe where they used their own technology to “flash chill” batch brew (keep in mind I believe they are cooling it in stages to preserve flavor, and not all at once).
 The washed Ethiopian flash chilled cup had no smell whatsoever, yet it was an explosive flavor bomb of florals upon first sip…which VERY quickly declined as it warmed.